 According to Hermes, a minimum of 40,000 rentable square feet is required to warrant an on-site manager.
 40,000 rentable square feet requires a plot of at least 2 to 3 acres.
 Nowadays, we are at the point with technology where sites may be fully automated and un-staffed, meaning you can get away with starting even smaller.
 Multi-storey operations are also an option.
 In any case, make sure you do your research.
 Inside Self Storage is an exceptional resource that can help you get started.

-Below, we list the number of rentable square feet that can be fit on lots from 2 to 5 acres in size, using single storey units.
+Below, we list the number of rentable square feet that can be fit on lots from 2 to 5 acres in size, using single story units.

 - 2-3 Acre Plot: 40 000 Rentable Square Feet